 SetByDerived makes an object “null”

-If you set the SetByDerived property on an object to true, that means that Glue will not create that object in the Screen or Entity that contains this Object in generated code.
+If you set the SetByDerived property on an object to true, that means that Glue will not instantiate that object in the Screen or Entity that contains this Object in generated code.
 This Screen or Entity must be used as a base Screen or Entity to actually create an object.

 For example, consider an Entity called Character which contains a Sprite Object with SetByDerived set to true.
 The Sprite will not be created if you add an instance of Character to another Screen or Entity.
 The Character must be used as a base for another Entity (such as an Entity called “Monster”).